cfjello/CxChord/README.md

    </body>
 </html>
 ```
-Open the html file in your browser.
+Open the html file in your browser, e.g. in `vscode` right and choose `Open In Default Browser`.
 Note that the `examples/sample.html.bundle.js` is a browseryfied and bablified version of `examples\sample.html.js` in order to work in the browser.
-Have a look at `BrowserifyBuild.js` to see how this works.
+Have a look at `BrowserifyBuild.js` to see how that works.

 You can have a look at the test specification src/CxChordSpec.ts for more details.